 - Yard/Garage Sale: Good for the junk that you don’t want or don’t use, but customers expect to get stuff on the cheap, so unless you’re doing fundraising, save your good stuff for online sales.

-- Ebay or Craigslist: For the good stuff, use Ebay – you’ll get a better return.
+- Ebay, Craigslist, Facebook Market, or one of the many apps for selling: For the good stuff, use Ebay – you’ll get a better return.
 I’ve been with them for years, usually when I need some cash fast.
 You’ll find that you can sell with a basic listing, and keep more of your money.
 Also, keep your seller rating up – people tend to buy from those they can trust.

 - Consignment: When you put things on consignment, you may get paid up front (probably for less money) or they may tag your items and see what they can get for them, leaving you to get paid later, IF they sell at all.
 I used to do this with some of my girls’ clothing and made a few bucks – nothing to write home about.
 My best return came from letting go of a painting on consignment with an art gallery.